manetu/policyengine/docs/docs/concepts/resources.md

 # Resources

 **Resources** are accessible entities within your application.
 Each resource has a unique identifier and metadata that policies can use for access control decisions.
+Resource policies are associated by membership in a [Resource Group](/concepts/resource-groups) and are evaluated during Phase 3 (Resource Phase) of [Policy Conjunction](/concepts/policy-conjunction).

 ## Overview